manzt/anywidget/paper/paper.md

 enhancing interactivity in notebooks and deepening user engagement with visualizations and code.

 ![The anywidget project.
+Components highlighted in magenta.
 The Anywidget Front-End Module (AFM) is a specification for widget front-end code based on ECMAScript (ES) modules [@ecma].
 AFM can be written in web-standard ES or with _authoring tools_ that support popular front-end frameworks.
 The `anywidget` Python package adapts Jupyter-compatible platforms (JCPs) into AFM-compatible _host platforms_, enabling Jupyter Widgets to be authored and distributed with AFM.
 Other _host platforms_ support AFM directly.
 The _project CLI_ can be used to bootstrap new anywidget projects that are ready to publish to PyPI. \label{fig:overview}](overview.png)

 # Statement of need